-In the accordion with the converter system, articulation is extremely important, as it allows, for example, highlighting the main melody, a certain phrase or notes or creating a certain environment for preparing the following material.
+Fig. 4.
+Anatoli Kusyakov, first sonata (using the thumb) However, Farmen (2009) underlines the importance to include the thumb in fingering with the same relevance as the other fingers through a new system with the first row in the left keyboard lowered [14].
+3. THE POSSIBILITIES OF THE CONVERTING SYSTEM IN INTERPRETATION In the accordion with the converter system, articulation is extremely important, as it allows, for example, highlighting the main melody, a certain phrase or notes or creating a certain environment for preparing the following material.
 The most regular articulations are: legato, staccato and tenuto.
-However, within these three articulations there is a great diversity of other articulations, for example: legatissimo, pizzicato and detaché.

-In the Fantasia 84 by Jürgen Ganzer (b.
-1950) it is possible, through the combination of registers and tenuto articulation in both hands, to highlight the main melody performed in legato (fig. 5).
+However, within these three articulations there is a great diversity of other articulations, for example: legatíssimo, pizzicato and detaché.
+In the work Fantasia 84 by composer Jürgen Ganzer (b.
+1950) it is possible, through the combination of registers and tenuto articulation in both hands, to highlight the main melody performed in legato (Fig. 5).

 Fig. 5.
-Jürgen Ganzer, Fantasia 84 (highlighting melody through articulation)

-In the Well-Tempered Clavier Fugas by J. S. Bach the importance of the articulation used in the theme, counter-theme, response or episode becomes evident.
-Also, with the long extension of left-hand keyboard, this kind of pieces serves as very useful exercises for the accordion performance.

-Regarding the use of dynamics, according to Lips (2000: 85), the dynamics obtained in the accordion with converter system is directly associated with the pressure on the bellows.
+Jürgen Ganzer, Fantasia 84 (highlighting melody through articulation) In the Well-Tempered Clavier Fugas by J. S. Bach (1685-1750) the importance of the articulation used in the theme, counter-theme, response or episode becomes evident.
+Also, with the long extension of left-hand keyboard, this kind of pieces are very usefull exercises for the accordion performance.
+Regarding the use of dynamics, for Lips (2000), the dynamics obtained in the accordion with converter system is directly associated with the pressure on the bellows.
 Controlling this pressure (left arm) allows for sounds from ppp to fff.
-By the action of the bellows and the registers options, it is also possible to create different musical atmospheres, especially increasing and decreasing the sound, playing sforzandos, researching new sonorities, among others.
+By the action of the bellows and the registers options, it is also possible to create different musical atmospheres, especially increasing and decreasing the sound, playing sforzandos, researching new sonorities, among others..
 Due to the limitation of the bellows extension (to open / to close), it is necessary to understand the musical phrase in order to avoid an undesirable turning movement of the bellows in the middle of the phrase.
-For Leeuw (2001), one of the important factors in the musical performance of the accordion with converter system has to do with the balance between the instrumentalist's breathing and the turning of the bellows, both opening and closing.
+For Leeuw (2001), one of the important factors in the musical performance of the accordion with converter system has to do with the balance between the instrumentalist's breathing and the turning of the bellows, both opening and closing [15].
 The accent movement can occur through the sudden movement of the bellows, the action of the body or the impulse of the hand or leg.
-When playing polyphony, the accordion with converter system allows the performer to make the accent with one hand and to play a different score with the other.
+To play poliphony with converter system accordion it allows to make the accent with one hand while the other performs a different text.
 It is important for the interpreter to choose the most effective technique to perform the accents.

-4. The possibilities of the converter system in contemporary compositions

-After understanding the mechanisms and aspects related to the efficiency of the converter system, this section discusses some techniques and ways of writing down those techniques in contemporary composition.
-The cluster, as a sound congregate, is widely used in contemporary music (fig. 6).
-This effect can be achieved on the button keyboard by covering a large number of notes due to the keyboard layout.
-Cluster can be played on both keyboards of the accordion.
-The cluster can be performed with the closed hand (restricted group of notes) or with the open hand (wider number of notes).
-Generally, the range and the interval between the notes in which the cluster must be performed is indicated in the score.
+4. THE POSSIBILITIES OF THE CONVERTER SYSTEM IN THE CONTEMPORARY COMPOSITIONS After an understanding of the mechanisms and aspects related to the performance in the converter system, this section discusses some techniques and way of writing those techniques in contemporary composition.
+The cluster, as a sound cluster, is widely used in contemporary music (Fig. 6).
+On the button keyboard it is possible to perform this effect covering a large number of notes due to the keyboard layout.
+Cluster can be played on both accordion keyboards.
+The way to execute a cluster can be with the closed hand (restricted group of notes) or with the open hand (wider number of notes).
+Generally, the range and the interval between the notes in which the cluster must be executed is appointed in the score.